JoeMartin98/Portfolio/README.md

 •       Thesis in Project Repository

 ### Work Experience/History
-•	2 weeks during high School
-•	IT council Support
-•	Resolving PC/Phone problems
-•	Setting up hardware and software for public Civic buildings
+•	2 weeks IT council Support - Resolving PC/Phone problems + Setting up hardware and software for public Civic buildings
-•	Worked with a team of around 15 people
-•	Improved communication and problem-solving skills, effectively as a team
+•	Worked with a team of around 15 people - Improved communication and problem-solving skills, effectively as a team

-•	Work was done under time constraints to add pressure to meet deadlines
+•	1 week University of Huddersfield Robotics experience - Programming a Nao Robot

 •	Waiter, November 2013 – September 2016

 ### Hobbies
 •	General Computing
-•	Video games
+•	PC Games
-•	Music
+•	Music - Twenty one Pilots, Panic! at the Disco, NF
-•	Film
+•	Movies
-•	Football
+•	Football - Liverpool FC
 •	Dog walking
 •	Socialising with Friends
-•	Enjoy drawing on both paper, and on a computer (Can send examples of my work)
+•	Enjoy drawing on both paper, and on PC
-•	Worked on unity games in my personal time, a “Endless Runner” game
+•	Working with Unity

 ### Skills & Characteristics
-•	Understanding of C++, Unity and Visual Studios
+•	Understanding of C++, C#, Unity and Visual Studios
-•	Knowledge of OpenGL, HTML, CSS and C#
+•	Knowledge of Python, OpenGL, PhysX, HTML and CSS
 •	Full UK driving Licence
 •	Completed previous games projects part of a team
 •	Eager
 •	Determined
 •	Honest and loyal

 ### References
 Restaurant owner – Sam Bloor, Phone number - +44 7710 630533